2015 Volunteer Registration Now Open!

-Volunteers handle everything from greeting blues fans and collecting donations to packing thousands of pounds of donated cans into boxes.
+Volunteers handle everything from greeting blues fans and collecting donations to packing donated food and working at various booths.

 Thank you OregonLive.com for sponsoring Waterfront Blues Festival volunteers!

 What volunteers are saying ...

 “I like to be where the action is.
 That’s why I volunteer at the blues festival.
 It can be hectic.
 But it’s very entertaining.”

 —Jesse Reding, senior trust asset assistant at Wells Fargo, who has recruited teams of 50 to 70 Wells Fargo employees to volunteer at the festival for years.